dirkkelly/dirkkelly/content/america/i-love-americans-i-love-russians.md

 {{< youtube hn1VxaMEjRU >}}

-The Capitalist American Government / Military / Corporations are the baddies, they are the enemy to all life on Earth, risking Global Nuclear War while ignoring the threat of Climate Change.
+The failing capitalist American Government / Military / Corporations are the baddies, they are the enemy to all life on Earth, risking Global Nuclear War while ignoring the threat of Climate Change.
 The destructive evil of the American Empire threatens the survival of all life on Earth.

 The reason this once well oiled machine is acting so destructively, being run by such an obviously horribly unfit Trump who beat another obviously unfit Clinton, after an election that could be at best described as rather entertaining, but nothing like a democratic one, is because it is falling apart.